 Writers and artists dealing with imaginary worlds can get material by mining another era’s design aesthetic.
 Studio Foglio’s Girl Genius serial epic introduced me steampunk before I learned it was a new(ish) sub-genre, one the Foglios call “gaslamp fantasy,” and that’s yet again another topic.

 I was going somewhere with this.
 Let’s see.
 Writers, the “Alice” books, Girl Genius.
 Got it!

 Stories, the ones folks read when they’re not assigned reading for some class, reflect reality: even if the setting is far from ‘realistic.’

 One of these days I may buckle down and write about Castle Dampthorn, or do more excerpts from Otha Sisk’s “Notes of a Traveler.”
-Meanwhile, I’ll most likely keep writing the sort of thing you see here.
+Meanwhile, I’ll most likely keep writing the sort of things you see here.

 It’s pretty much the same as it was a few centuries back.
-What’s changing is how much we’ve learned about how works.
+What’s changing is how much we’ve learned about how it works.